LSSTDESC/CCL/README.md

 If you have comments, questions, or feedback, please [write us an issue](https://github.com/LSSTDESC/CCL/issues).

-The current lead of the LSST DESC CCL Topical Team is Danielle Leonard (c-d-leonard, danielle.leonard at ncl.ac.uk)
+The current lead of the LSST DESC CCL Topical Team is Danielle Leonard (c-d-leonard, danielle.leonard at ncl.ac.uk).

 # Acknowledgements